Student working in a garden with an elderly woman

 May MNPM 603: Capstone

-The 2024-2025 tuition and fees are $640 per credit hour.
+Tuition and fees are $640 per credit hour.
 The total budget for the program includes direct charges (tuition and fees) and estimated indirect costs (eg., books, travel).

 Ready to learn more?
 Contact us!

-Assistant Director for Graduate Recruitment
+Assistant Director of Admissions for Graduate Recruitment

 540-828-5375